top of page

 Our Team.

-Welcome to the Couture Pattern Museum, where passion fuels our creative team.
+Meet the volunteers at the Couture Pattern Museum, where passion fuels our creative team.
 Though small in size, we are mighty and efficient in our pursuit of excellence.
 Join us on this extraordinary journey as we honor the past, celebrate the present, and inspire the future.

-Cara Austine-Rademaker, Founder & Managing Director
+Cara Austine-Rademaker, Founder, Curator & Managing Director

 RJ Rademaker, Creative Operations Director, Key Advisor